-The New Silk Road, or One Belt One Road (OBOR) initiative, hasn’t been too extensively covered in the media.
+The New Silk Road, or One Belt One Road (OBOR) initiative, isn’t extensively covered in the media.
 But it warrants far more attention.
 China’s pet project could change the very nature of our global economy over the next few decades.

 Long ago, specifically from between 100BC and 1450AD, China ruled the land and seas.
-It controlled the Indian Ocean, Strait of Hormuz, and far beyond with multiple trade routes flowing into Western Europe.
+It controlled the Indian Ocean, Strait of Hormuz, and far beyond.
+Multiple trade routes flowed into Western Europe.

-Invading Mongols and Turkmens eventually led to the decline of the Silk Road.
+Mongols and Turkmens invaded and eventually led to the decline of the Silk Road.
 However, China has big plans to revive its historic trade routes for the 21st century.

 A massive amount of infrastructure investment will make these plans a reality.
 Billions of dollars’ worth of ports, railways, and roads are already being built across Eurasia.
 China is financing the vast majority of it.

-China’s not giving away all this modern infrastructure just for the benefit of others.
+China’s not giving away all this modern infrastructure just for the benefit of others though.
 The terms vary based on the specific project and country.
 But typically, China either loans money for these projects or is given the right to operate and profit from them.

 The New Silk Road will also let China export its products easier, faster, and at a lower cost.
 Workers and materials are also exported during the construction phase.
 This is aimed at keeping the Chinese economy strong as the mainland becomes oversaturated with new roads and railways.

 Who Will Benefit from the New Silk Road?

 China is the obvious beneficiary of the New Silk Road.
 However, some places have even more upside because of their geographic location.

 Kazakhstan is one of these countries.
 It’s the 9th largest in the world by land size and shares China’s northwestern border.
 This makes Kazakhstan essential for China to build infrastructure between them and Europe.